Mwajiduddin/osticket-ticket-lifecycle/README.md

 <h3>Step 2: Modify and resolving a ticket as an agent</h3>

-Now copy and paste the link at the bottom and log back in as the agent that you made in the previous tutorial and you'll see the tickets that you've made are populated in the front page.
+Now copy and paste the link at the bottom and log back in as the agent that you made in the previous tutorial and you'll see the tickets that you've made populated in the front page.

 http://localhost/osTicket/scp/login.php